A lover of local music since high school, Bridget currently hosts Good Nights on national youth broadcaster, triple j.

 2012 also saw Bridget join Melbourne media organization SYN (Student Youth Network) as a presenter on 1700, Melbourne’s only youth produced live music show.
 In 2014, Hustwaite swapped TV for radio and hosted two seasons of SYN’s flagship Australian music show, The Hoist, whilst also producing and presenting her own seasonal program called Spotlight, serving as a one hour Melbourne music guide with a focus on support acts.

 Bridget’s love for The Hoist lead to her producing the entire show throughout 2015, before joining triple j over summer as a mid-dawn presenter.
-She can also be found presenting TOPS on triple j unearthed and has previously filled in on various programs such as Lunch, Weekend Lunch, Weekend Breakfast, House Party and Home & Hosed.
+A former presenter for TOPS on triple j unearthed, Bridget has previously filled in on various programs such as Lunch, Weekend Lunch, Weekend Breakfast, House Party and Home & Hosed.
+In December 2017 it was announced that Bridget would be taking over as host of Good Nights, the flagship new music program on triple j.

 To contact Bridget, please click here.